qdlmcfresh/gsv3usb/Readme.md

-# Serial connection to GSV 3 USB in
+# Serial connection to GSV 3 USB in Python